Seriyin/Exchanger-Server/README.md

 ### Exchanges <-> Directory ###

-Exchanges will only POST information to the directory service.
+Exchanges will only PUT information to the directory service.

 Exchanges must: